stephan-klein/supersonic/docs/tooling/push-notifications/testing-push-notifications/index.md

 ### Extracting the device registration ID

-After a successful registration, you will be able to see the device registration ID in the Steroids Connect logs.
+After a successful registration, you will be able to see the device registration ID in the Steroids Connect Screen logs.

 ### Connecting the server to the client